-Currently, if you use a pump, you have to manually adjust the rate at which insulin is delivered to the body.
 This means regularly checking glucose levels using a fingerprick test, CGM, or flash glucose monitor and entering the data into the pump.

 What is a continuous glucose monitor?

 Insulin pumps and continuous glucose monitors already exist.
 A growing number of people around the world are already using these technologies to help them control their glucose levels.
-However, the two devices don’t yet ‘talk’ to one another.
-That’s where the artificial pancreas’s algorithm comes in.

 What is an algorithm?